Ramayana circuit

 The Ramayana circuit (Devnagari: रामायण सर्किट) is a tourism circuit developed by the Government of India to promote tourism at the destinations related to Ramayana in the Indian subcontinent.
 It is developed under the Swadesh Darshan scheme of Ministry of Tourism.
 Initially, the ministry of tourism identified fifteen destinations for the Ramayana circuit in India.
-They are Ayodhya, Nandigram, Shringverpur & Chitrakoot in Uttar Pradesh, Sitamarhi, Buxar & Darbhanga in Bihar, Chitrakoot in Madhya Pradesh, Mahendragiri in Odisha, Jagdalpur in Chattisgarh, Nashik & Nagpur in Maharashtra, Bhadrachalam in Telangana, Hampi in Karnataka and Rameshwaram in Tamil Nadu.
+They are Ayodhya, Nandigram, Shringverpur & Chitrakoot in Uttar Pradesh, Sitamarhi, Buxar & Darbhanga in Bihar, Chitrakoot in Madhya Pradesh, Mahendragiri in Odisha, Jagdalpur in Chhattisgarh, Nashik & Nagpur in Maharashtra, Bhadrachalam in Telangana, Hampi in Karnataka and Rameshwaram in Tamil Nadu.
 It also include the city of Janakpur in Nepal.

 Description

 The Ramayana circuit includes major pilgrim sites in the two neighbouring nations India and Nepal which are related and cited in the Ramayana.
 It connects Ayodhya in India to Janakpur in Nepal including all major pilgrim sites related to Ramayana in the two nations.
-In 2024, IRCTC launched tourist train to boost tourism on the Ramayana circuit.
+In 2024, IRCTC launched a tourist train to boost tourism on the Ramayana circuit.

 According to the scheme of the Ramayana circuit, all the identified fifteen destination cities will be connected by rail, road and air.